 Throughout the process of creating these revised standards, the task force has sought input from practitioners and judges and has incorporated suggestions when appropriate.

-The Obligations of the Lawyer for Children begins on page 4.
+The Obligations of the Lawyer for Children begins on page X.

-The Obligations of the Lawyer for Parents begins on page 44.
+The Obligations of the Lawyer for Parents begins on page XX.